Mortgage Q&A: “Can I refinance a mortgage with negative equity?”

-The program allows homeowners to refinance their mortgage up to a loan-to-value of 125%, meaning if your home is worth $100,000, the max loan amount you could receive under the program would be $125,000.
+The program originally allowed homeowners to refinance their mortgages up to a loan-to-value of 125%, meaning if your home was worth $100,000, the max loan amount you could receive under the program would be $125,000.

-If you meet the qualifications above, contact your mortgage lender or loan servicer right away to get the HARP process rolling before the low mortgage rates disappear.
+If you meet the qualifications above, you can contact your mortgage lender or loan servicer to get the HARP process rolling before the low mortgage rates disappear.